What is my Coin Worth?

 These are improperly produced coins that were released into circulation.
 Most error and misstruck coins are found by the US Mint and recycled before they are issued.
 The few that do make it into circulation are often quite valuable.
 Mint Mistake Coins are classified into three major categories:

 • Planchet Errors -- The planchet is the blank piece of metal a coin is stamped onto.
 Sometimes the wrong or a deformed planchet is used.
 The most famous case is the 1943 copper penny.
+It's not uncommon to find a blank planchet in a roll of coins.

 • Striking Errors -- Some times the planchet will be struck off-center or struck several times producing a "Doubled Die Error" coin.